efugier/smartcat/README.md

 see example in the [configuration section](#Configuration).

-## Skipping input

-to talk directly to the model
+Skipping input to talk directly to the model (but mind the default prompt)

 ```
-sc -i "Do you like trains?"
+sc empty -i "Do you like trains?"

 So if you wonder, do I like the trains of steel and might,
 My answer lies in how they're kin to code that runs so right.